nextcloud/documentation/developer_manual/tutorial.rst

 Unittests
 ---------
 .. note:: App Unittests should **not depend on a running ownCloud instance**!
 They should be able to run in isolation.
-To achieve that, abstract the ownCloud core functions in the :file:`lib/api.php` and use a mock for testing.
+To achieve that, abstract the ownCloud core functions and static methods in the appframework :file:`lib/api.php` and use a mock for testing.
+If a class is not static, you can simply add it in the :file:`appinfo/dicontainer.php`

 .. note:: Also use your app's namespace in your test classes to avoid possible conflicts when the test is run on the buildserver